INFRARED SAUNA FAQ

 Only our True Wave™ heaters combine the high infrared output of ceramic with long wave carbon infrared heat to produce the most effective infrared heaters available.
 You can only find this combination in Jacuzzi® infrared saunas!

-Our True Wave™ Full Spectrum infrared heaters are powerful 500 watt heaters that produce near, mid and far infrared.
-Adding in full spectrum therapy to your Clearlight Sauna® will enhance the benefits if our far infrared heaters.
-You will get more benefit faster in a full spectrum infrared sauna.
+Our True Wave™ Full Spectrum infrared heaters are powerful 500-watt heaters that produce near, mid and far-infrared.
+Adding in full-spectrum therapy to your Clearlight Sauna® will enhance the benefits if our far infrared heaters.
+You will get more benefits faster in a full spectrum infrared sauna.

-The heater package consists of enough heaters for your designated space, digital keypad control and power supply, all necessary cables, cedar wood, lights and accessories.
+The heater package consists of enough heaters for your designated space, digital keypad control and power supply, all necessary cables, cedarwood, lights, and accessories.
 Just give us a call at 800.798.1779 x 850.
-We are happy to spec out a far infrared heater system that will work for your space.
-You can also click here for more information on our heater kits and submit your room dimensions for a quote.
+We are happy to spec out a far-infrared heater system that will work for your space.
+Learn more about our custom infrared heater kits and submit your room dimensions for a quote.

 The human body gives off and receives infrared in the far infrared band.
 When a mother rubs a babies stomach to relieve pain, it is the infrared heat from her hand that is causing the healing effect.
 We have tuned our True Wave™ heaters to give off far infrared in this same range for maximum absorption by your body and for maximum therapeutic benefits.